-When I run an RCI training course, one of the first points I try to get across to my students is “Don’t be a robot!”.
+When I run a Rock Climbing Instructor training course, one of the first points I try to get across to my students is “Don’t be a robot!”.

 Multiple variations exist for nearly all aspects of climbing.
 Some climbers/instructors use the same methods all the time, others mix and match as to when they use one method over another.

 Knowing what the subtle differences are and how they impact on the system are key parts of being a really good Rock Climbing Instructor.

 Personally, I feel the old SPA had been dumbed down considerably and to the point where a person could be capable of an assessed level of safety, but perhaps not fully understanding of the why or when we use one system over another.

 Thankfully, the newer RCI syllabus goes beyond this minimum standard and requires the candidate to not just be some automaton, but a more robust scheme, where the candidate should be an active climber, with critical decision-making skills and the ability to teach and coach.

 Thankfully, on the RCI training courses I’ve delivered, I’ve met candidates with a healthy appetite to learn variations and the reasons why we use them.

 I’ve picked bottom rope setups as just one example of where variation can differ massively.